bayutirtard/Valorant/valorant.md

 - **Rank Ratings**: In Valorant, you need 100 Rank Rating (RR) points to move from one tier to the next within a rank (e.g., Iron 1 to Iron 2).
 You also need 100 RR to advance to the next rank (e.g., Bronze 3 to Silver 1).
 Immortal and Radiant ranks have different progression rules, requiring specific RR thresholds and leaderboard placement for Radiant.
 Here's a breakdown:

--**Iron to Ascendant**: Each tier within these ranks requires 100 RR to advance.
+- **Iron to Ascendant**: Each tier within these ranks requires 100 RR to advance.

 - **Immortal**: Progression requires exceeding a region-specific RR threshold, not just 100 RR.